theNewDynamic/oregonsadventurecoast.com/content/event/4th-annual-oregons-adventure-coast-charleston-salmon-run.md

 Charleston, OR 97420
 {{< /columns >}}

 Packet Pick-up will take place at 7 Devils Brewing Co. on Friday and at Bayside Coffee conveniently located near the starting line on race day.
-Packet pick-up is available between noon and 8pm on Friday October 4th and between 6am and 7 am Saturday October 5th.
-Registration is available for the 10k on race day but only between 6am and 7am at Bayside Coffee.
+Packet pick-up is available between noon and 8pm on Friday October 2nd and between 6am and 7 am Saturday October 3rd.
+Registration is available for the 10k on race day, but only between 6am and 7am, at Bayside Coffee.

 ### Starting Location